d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 it can also lead to excessive sensitivity to anomalous data).
-To measure the quality of a model on the entire dataset of $n$ examples, we simply average (or equivalently, sum) the losses on the training set.
+To measure the quality of a model on the entire dataset of $n$ examples, we simply average (or equivalently, sum) the losses on the training set:

 $$L(\mathbf{w}, b) =\frac{1}{n}\sum_{i=1}^n l^{(i)}(\mathbf{w}, b) =\frac{1}{n} \sum_{i=1}^n \frac{1}{2}\left(\mathbf{w}^\top \mathbf{x}^{(i)} + b - y^{(i)}\right)^2.$$